ThijssjihT/VNgine/README.md

 ### For Game Authors

-Create a game package inside your app bundle:
+Create a game folder inside your app bundle:

 ```
 qml/game/